top of page

 Nord Luxxor Tambaú, João Pessoa, Brazil

-February 12-14, 2025
+February 6-7 and 12-14, 2025

 Although the debates concerning concepts of God have regained considerable momentum in Western philosophy of religion since the 1960s, they mainly focus on concepts of God emerging out of the Abrahamic religions and the philosophical traditions informed by Western theology.
 There is a growing awareness nowadays that such an approach might conceal and prohibit a culturally sensitive and philosophically adequate appreciation of the numerous concepts of God found in religious traditions outside of the Abrahamic domain.
 This increasing awareness, which is part of the motivation beyond what has become known as cross-cultural and global philosophy of religion, encompasses both the need for and the encouragement of new dialogues between Western philosophy of religion and so-called underrepresented religious traditions.